 I earned my B.A. in Psychology (highest honors in Psychology, magna cum laude) from the University of California, Berkeley, and Ph.D. in Industrial-Organizational Psychology from Rice University.
 Prior to my current position, I was an Assistant Professor of Industrial-Organizational Psychology at the City University of New York, Baruch College and the Graduate Center, where I led the Diversity, Interventions, and Health Lab.

 Additionally, I advise within many industries, such as diversity consultancy groups, human resources management organizations, and aerospace and military administrations.
-I have presented through speaking arrangements and workshops, including on teamwork, research methods (e.g., grant-writing, translational science, and methods), and diversity, equity and inclusion.
+I am a speaker and workshop host, presenting on topics including teamwork, research methods (e.g., grant-writing, translational science, and methods), and diversity, equity and inclusion.
 I care deeply about mentoring, educating, and engaging in projects that can tangibly improve working environments.

 I am originally from Orange County, California.
 In my spare time, you can find me: